JoshuaMarden/BTC_Analyser/README.md

 A second round of multiple regression analyses are peformed on the new principle components and the detrended BTC price.
 A range of lags from days, to weeks, to months are introduced to look for a delayed effect of the economic component on BTC price.
+This may help identify which principle component and which lag settings are appropriate.

 SARIMAX is then performed.
-Users are allowed to input specific p, q, and d values or use a rnage to look for the best combination.
-Lag can also be introduced.
-A forecast is also generated but is invalidated by high p-values.
-The optimisation method used is Broyden-Fletcher-Goldfarb-Shanno Algorithm with a maximum of 500 iterations allowed which is slow.
+Users are allowed to input specific p, q, and d values or use a range to look for the best combination.
+Lag can also be introduced, and if it is a forecast is generated lag-days into the future.
+The optimisation method used is Broyden-Fletcher-Goldfarb-Shanno with a maximum of 500 iterations allowed which is slow but the data is rich.

 Each time the analyser runs it creates a dated log containing the details of the analysis.
 The log includes plotted data and summaries of each step of the analysis.
 In `docs` there are some files to help the uninitiated